FaceTime Like A Pro (eBook)

 Once done, you can find the occupied and available storage.

 Below, you’ll see your current occupied space divided into different categories.
-It helps you understand which files occupy more space on your Mac so you can delete them accordingly.
+It helps you identify which files take up the most space on your Mac so you can delete them accordingly.

 At the bottom right, you’ll see macOS and System Data take up a considerable amount of space.
 Let’s understand what files those sections contain.